roydejong/guardhouse-agent/docs/management/creating-systemd-service.md

 ⚠️ You will need to make sure the `NODE_ENV` value matches that of your configuration file, and that all referenced paths match the ones on your system.

-We highly recommend creating a separate user for the guardhouse agent to run under so that you can fine-tune permissions.
+⚠️ We highly recommend creating a separate user for the guardhouse agent to run under so that you can fine-tune permissions.

-## Service installation
+## Service control

+### Installation

 To install and enable the service, enter:

     systemctl enable guardhouse-agent.service

+This will also cause the agent to automatically start with the system.

+### Management

 You can check the status and recent log output as follows:

     systemctl status guardhouse-agent.service

-The regular service commands are now available to you:
+The regular service commands are also available, and are pretty self-explanatory:

     systemctl start guardhouse-agent.service
     systemctl stop guardhouse-agent.service
     systemctl restart guardhouse-agent.service

+## Troubleshooting

+### Service log output on error

+If the service fails, it can be difficult to recover the cause through the service's `status` command.

+You can view the service's full output (all `stdout` and `stderr` generated while the service was running) by issuing the following command:

+     journalctl -u guardhouse-agent

+ Where `guardhouse-agent` is the name of the service unit.